Move to: Previous Day

 | Next Day

 Monday of the Fourth Week of Lent; Optional Memorial of St. Turibio de Mogrovejo, bishop

 » Enjoy our Liturgical Seasons series of e-books!

 Old Calendar: Our Lady of Victories (Hist)

 St Toribio, or Turibius Alphonsus Mogrobejo, a Spaniard, served God from his infancy.
 Appointed Archbishop of Lima, he landed in South America in 1581.
 He died March 23, 1606, having, by his indefatigable zeal and by the boundlessness of his charity, literally renewed the face of the Church of Peru.
-According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite his feast is celebrated on April 27.
+His feast in the 1962 calendar of the Extraordinary Form of the Roman Rite is celebrated on April 27.